New Hampshire woman who claims she was forced to behead a coworker’s corpse has been sentenced

 Barron has been in prison since September 2020

-A New Hampshire woman who says her husband forced her to decapitate a coworker’s corpse after her husband allegedly murdered him was sentenced Wednesday to at least three-and-a-half to seven years in prison.
+A New Hampshire woman who says her husband forced her to decapitate a coworker’s corpse after her husband allegedly murdered him was sentenced Wednesday to 3 ½ to seven years in prison.

 Britany Barron, 32, cried in court Wednesday as she apologized to the family of Jonathan Amerault, WMUR-TV reported.